ResursBank/ecom2/README.md

 ## Configuration options

-Note that the properties described below can be access by getters on Config, like `Config::getLogger()`.
+Note that the properties described below can be accessed by getters on Config, like `Config::getLogger()`.

 ### -#- logger